Gertobin11/our-lockdown-reads-2021/README.md

 - __bug:__ I encountered a bug in development when I logged out with a user account that it brought me back to login page as expected, but if I pressed back it returned me to the previous page and still had access to the logged in menu.

-_ __fix:__ I resolved this issue by checking if there was a session: object at the start of the function and redirecting to the login page
+- __fix:__ I resolved this issue by checking if there was a session: object at the start of the function and redirecting to the login page

+- __bug:__ I found a bug whenever I tried to delete a 2nd or 3rd book in a users profile I deleted the first book instead.

+- __fix:__ I fixed this issue by putting the book_id in the modal id

 ### Deployment